-- 0 to 12 child populations in large CMSMs/DSSABs (greater than 125,000), to capture the unique issues facing communities with large populations. - Data from Statistics Canada's 2011 Survey of Household Spending (SHS), which is based on household expenditure estimates and population size. - Factors were derived from the SHS data to determine a weighting of each CMSMs and DSSABs total population data. - The Cost of Living Component funding totals \$38.1 million in 2018 and is based on the following data elements and benchmarks:
+- 0 to 12 child populations in large CMSMs/DSSABs (greater than 125,000), to capture the unique issues facing communities with large populations. - Data from Statistics Canada's 2011 Survey of Household Spending (SHS), which is based on household expenditure estimates and population size. - Factors were derived to determine a weighting of each CMSMs and DSSABs total population data.

+The Cost of Living Component funding totals \$40.9 million in 2020 and is based on the following data elements and benchmarks: